-Deafness means a hearing loss that is so severe that the child is impaired in processing linguistic information through hearing, with or without amplification, that adversely affects a child's educational performance.
+Deafness means a loss of hearing that is so severe that the child is impaired in processing linguistic information through hearing, with or without amplification, that adversely affects a child's educational performance.

-Hearing Impairment means an impairment in hearing, whether permanent or fluctuating, that adversely affects a child's educational performance but that is not included under the definition of deafness.
+Hard of Hearing means a loss of hearing, whether permanent or fluctuating, that adversely affects a child's educational performance but that is not included under the definition of deafness.

-A student who is DHH is "one who has been determined to meet the criteria for deafness as stated in 34 CFR §300.8(c)(3), or for hearing impairment as stated in 34 CFR §300.8(c)(5)"
+A student who is DHH is "one who has been determined to meet the criteria for deafness as stated in 34 CFR §300.8(c)(3), or for hard of hearing as stated in 34 CFR §300.8(c)(5)"